blastfurnace360/sun_temple_urp/readme.md

-# Sun Templa URP Conversion
+# Sun Temple URP Conversion

 There is a great asset on the unity asset store called 'Sun Temple' by Sandro T. It has surface shaders which only work with built-in pipeline and I wanted to convert them to URP.